Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.

 However, if their query is simply “car accident,” you cannot cleanly determine whether they are looking for steps to take after one (as above), common injuries received from car accidents, or even a news story about a local car wreck.

-In my opinion, the data indicates the challenge represented (from a UX/readability standpoint) by content at the upper end of the word count.
+The data indicates the challenge represented (from a UX/readability standpoint) by the content at the upper end of the word count.

 No surprises here: optimizing metadata is a key item on an on-page SEO checklist for a reason.